Bachelor Nation’s Jade Roper and Tanner Tolbert Welcome Baby No. 3 - E! Online

 Earlier on Saturday, Tolbert shared videos of his wife in labor in their bedroom, moving around and then sitting in an inflatable pool.
 "I made it out of the closet," she told him.
 He replied, "Not in the closet this time.
 Water just broke.
 Baby will be here sometime."

 After revealing she was pregnant again in May, Jade and Tanner said they had a gut feeling that baby No. 3 would be a girl.
-The spouses, who met on season two of Bachelor in Paradise, shared the sex of their baby with E!
+The spouses, who met on season two of Bachelor in Paradise in 2015, shared the sex of their baby with E!
 News back in July.

 She continued, "I'm so grateful, and I'm so happy we decided to find out before the baby is born.
 It gives me something to look forward to and I feel even more bonded to him now."